 Pros and Cons of Moving to Singapore

-When considering a move abroad, it can be all too easy to assume that a rosier life awaits.
-However, as serial expats can attest, all places have their own pluses and minuses.
+When considering a move abroad, it can be all too easy to assume that a rosier life awaits, and yet sometimes, it turns out the grass on the other side really does have a greener sheen.
+Nevertheless, all serial expats will attest that every city and country have their own pluses and minuses.

-For those expats who still need to make a decision about relocating to the Lion City, here's a list of some of the pros and cons of moving to Singapore.
+So, for those expats who are still hovering on the fence and are still weighing up the positives and negatives of relocating to the Lion City, here's a helpful list of some of the pros and cons of moving to Singapore.

 Accommodation in Singapore